scionproto/scion/doc/dev/design/router-port-dispatch.rst

    ..
 Note:: In the future, we'd perhaps use a different port, or no longer use UDP/IP but directly IP as the underlay.

 ..
-Note:: This should not be considered a promise to never break compatiblity for end hosts again.
+Note:: This should not be considered a promise to never break compatibility for end hosts again.

 Rationale
 ---------